karthis-testlab/git-labs/git-objects.md

 ### Where are Git Blobs stored?

-Blob is stored in Git's object database, which is located in the ``` .git/objects/ ``` in the root directory of the project repository.
+Blob object is stored in Git's object database, which is located in the ``` .git/objects/ ``` in the root directory of the project repository.

 Every blob in the git is identified by the SHA-1 hash.
 The SHA-1 hash consists of 20 bytes and is usually represented by 40 characters in the hexadecimal format.